epj-alter/A-Game-of-Risks/README.md

   - Territories
 - Create the Player class
 - Create the Game Class
-  - Add a function to set the number of players
+  - set the number of players
-  - Add a function to set the attributes of players (player color and the number of starting troops)
+  - set the attributes of players (player color and the number of starting troops) and create a list containing the players ordered by turn
-  - Add a function to random player's turn order
+  - add territory selection function
+  - add troop deployment function

 ## Organization